Sausage Ramen is the loaded ramen bowl you crave. Crispy sausage and sauteed onion is perfect and you’ll love this quick and light meal.

 Homemade Ramen Noodles

-I promise that I’ll try to make my own noodles next time!
-Check out Serious Eats.
+If you don’t want to use the blocks of ramen, check out Serious Eats.
 Homemade ramen noodles really are a possibility!

 It looks like you only need bread flour, wheat gluten, salt and baking soda.
 We have all of those things in the pantry now.
 Sounds like a fun experiment, doesn’t it?!
 And, wow, that would be so much more healthy for you.